Three Magic Words to Reduce Conflict

 One of the challenges that can both bog us down and create separation between people is a need for understanding and proving our understanding.
 A youtube video from Matt Kahn turned me onto the idea of letting go of the need to understand everything.
 I have experimented with the idea for the last couple weeks, and here are three results I noticed:

 The great yoga guru Paramhansa Yogananda used to enjoy going to movies with his disciples.
 Just as they got caught up in the movie he would point to the little window where the projector light was coming through to remind them it was just a made up story just as our lives are.
 Swami Kriyananda warned us not to trust what anyone says, including our own selves.
 Much of the understanding we have is likely a story we created to support our visions in the moment.
 Since each of our paths are individual, our understandings will be slightly different.
 While there is one dot at the center of a circle, there are many lines to get there.
-Sometimes when we get caught in proving our line is the only right way, we can forget the only thing we always have in common; love.
-In conversation the last couple weeks, instead of trying to evaluate the truth of what someone else was saying, I tried to focus on sending them love.
+Sometimes when we get caught in proving our line is the only right way, we can forget what we always have in common; love.
+In conversations the last couple weeks, instead of trying to evaluate the truth of what someone else was saying, I tried to focus on sending them love.
 As a result, the interaction felt more peaceful and connected.
 What does it matter anyways if what someone else says is true or not?
 If they believe this belief is helping them, research shows it does.

 Now I invite you to experiment with letting go of needing to understand and admit you may not understand.
 Then let the wisdom of the quiet calm intuitive voice release pain from within you and guide you on your next steps.
 Please let me know how this exploration goes if you choose to take part.